Databricks Phone Screen Interview: What It Tests and How to Pass

 Getting the right answer is table stakes.
 Here is what actually ends up in the write-up.

 Thought process before coding.
 Did you ask clarifying questions?
 Did you state the brute force before jumping to optimal?
-Candidates who open the editor without a verbal plan lose signal here even when their code eventually works.
-An interviewer cannot write "showed strong problem decomposition" if they never saw any decomposition.
+Candidates who open the editor without a verbal plan lose signal even when their code works.
+An interviewer cannot write "showed strong problem decomposition" if they never saw any.

 Complexity analysis.
-Give time and space complexity for every solution you write, including the suboptimal ones.
+Give time and space complexity for every solution, including the suboptimal ones.
 "This is O(n log n) because the heap dominates" is far stronger than guessing.
-This almost always comes up in the follow-up phase, and Databricks cares about scale more than most companies will let you forget.
+Databricks cares about scale more than most companies will let you forget.

 Code quality.
-CoderPad lets you run code.
-Interviewers expect readable variable names, no dead code, and at least one manual test case traced before hitting run.
-Code that happens to pass is not a strong signal on its own.
+CoderPad runs code.
+Interviewers expect readable variable names, no dead code, and at least one manual test trace before hitting run.

 Communication under pressure.
 When you hit a dead end and go quiet, that is what gets written down.
 Narrate the wrong turn.
-"I tried X, but that fails because of Y, so let me think about Z" is exactly the structure that keeps your signal alive even when your code is broken.
+"I tried X, that fails because of Y, so let me think about Z" keeps your signal alive even when your code is broken.

 The Patterns That Show Up Most